dnlstronge/Git/README.md

 # Git

+TODAYSSPECIAL:

+Task: return values for todays special, use getter/setter to ensure correct values must be entered

 PHRASEGENERATOR:

 Task: create a phrase generator which returns random values together to create made up business vernacular and slogans